 Find out what's going on, what you need, and more.

 Try It Out

 Connect via Zoom and try our activities in the comfort of your own home.

 Our charter school families can fulfill their physical education requirements by participating in MSMAP activities.
 Contact your child's Education Facilitator for more information about your school providing funding for activities.

 Download our "Rules & Expectations" information sheet to get a quick overview of what we require in the studio.

 Learning to tie the belt can be a challenge.
 Here’s a couple of videos to help.

 For further information, please read our "Frequently Asked Questions".

 Our purpose is to build a better community by offering intelligent, comprehensive martial arts training to develop stronger minds and bodies.
-We ask that participants and/or their parents support our program using the following donation scale as a guide.
+As a non-profit, we offer all this as a gift to the community.
+We ask for a suggested donation of $30/month.